 Teen cutting is something every parent needs to understand.
 It’s something that you can’t turn away from, because it is happening.
 If it’s not happening in your own home, it’s probably happening in the house of someone you care about.

-I wanted to be “good”, and make my parents happy, but I also wanted to have fun, and do what all the other kids were doing.
+I wanted to be “good” and make my parents happy, but I also wanted to have fun, and do what all the other kids were doing.
 It was sort of a catch 22.
 The more “fun” I had, the worse I felt about myself and my life.
 Even though everyone around me cared about me, I didn’t feel it.

 After that, it was even worse than before the drugs.
 I knew what I was doing was wrong, but I just couldn’t seem to make the right choices.
-So I started to take control.
+So I started to take control by cutting.

-When my parents would do something I didn’t like, or try to get me to do something I didn’t want to do; I would slice the skin and watch it bleed.
-I would control the amount of pain I felt, and as the blood flowed it released everything that was built up inside.
-It felt freeing…for a while.
+When my parents would do something I didn’t like or try to get me to do something I didn’t want to do, I would slice the skin and watch it bleed.
+I would control the amount of pain I felt, and as the blood flowed, it released everything that was built up inside.
+It felt freeing for a while.
 I felt in control; no one could hurt me more than I could hurt myself.

 I wanted to be loved, to be understood, not to feel the pain.
 I wanted someone to pay attention to me.

-When I was 15 my mom and I were arguing and I was threatening to run away with my boyfriend.
-When she told me she was going to call his mom, I lost it.
-I felt so helpless and out of control I did the only thing I knew to do to stop everything around me.
-I went into my bedroom, grabbed a box cutter and slashed my arm.
+When I was 15, my mom and I were arguing, and I was threatening to run away with my boyfriend.
+When she told me she was going to call his mom, I snapped.
+I felt so helpless, and out of control, I did the only thing I knew to do to stop everything around me.
+I went into my bedroom, grabbed a box cutter, and slashed my arm.

 Every day I see the scar and remember the choice I made that day.
 I would be lying if I said I have never felt the urge to try and medicate the pain of this life.
 I would be lying if I said I didn’t still hurt deeply for those around me, the ones I know personally, and those I’ve never met.
 But I’ve found a better way.

-Cutting didn’t make my life easier, it did the opposite.
+Cutting didn’t make my life easier; it did the opposite.

-There is hope, there is more to this life than the pain you may be feeling.
+There is hope; there is more to this life than the pain you may be feeling.

 Please, whatever you do, don’t give up!
 If you’re a cutter, I promise you there is a better way.
 If you are trying to help a cutter, I hope this post helps you better understand how they may be feeling.